The influenza vaccines are available now and are suitable from age 6 months and up.

 There is a small increase in the incidence of Guillain-Barre after some influenza vaccines, however if you catch influenza, the risk is much higher, resulting in less cases of Guillain-Barre among those who immunise!

-The risk of allergy is very small, but most obvious in the first 15 minutes after immunisation, so we do ask that you stay close by for that time.
+The risk of allergy is very small, but most obvious in the first 15 minutes after immunisation, so it is recommended that you stay close by for that time.

 Influenza vaccination in pregnancy